gavinrozzi/njtr1/cran-comments.md

 There was 1 NOTE:
 Possibly mis-spelled words in DESCRIPTION:
-  NJTR (10:164)
+  NJDOT (10:117)

-This is a proper acronym for the type of traffic data covered by this package, and can be disregarded.
+This is a proper acronym for the government agency that publishes the data used by this package, and can be disregarded.

 ## Downstream dependencies
 I have also run R CMD check on all downstream dependencies used by zipcodeR using revdep.
 There were no errors.